davar-playgrounds/github-backup/README.rst

 Github backup utility
 ---------------------

-A simple pure-python script to back up repositories on a github account.
+A simple pure-python script to back up all repositories on a Github org. or user account.
 Works on Python 2x and 3x.

 Install
 =======